jharwell/cosm/docs/build.rst

   of the desired type in the XML input file to the the actual controller class in C++ code.

-- ``COSM_PROJECT_DEPS_PREFIX`` - Prefix for where ARGoS and other dependencies in the parent project have been installed.
+- ``COSM_DEPS_PREFIX`` - Prefix for where ARGoS and other dependencies in the parent project have been installed.